By Lambert Strether of Corrente.

 “Supreme Court Deals Major Setback to Public Unions” [Governing].
 “The 5-4 decision in the case from Illinois, Janus v.
 AFSCME, centered on whether government workers who don’t want to belong to the unions that represent them should still have to pay for services the unions provide, such as contract negotiations or arbitration.
 On Wednesday, the high court ruled that those so-called ‘agency’ or ‘fair-share’ fees violated the First Amendment.” • If a consequence of Janus is that unions have to stop funding the Democrat Party and start focusing on ***checks notes*** workplace organzing, is that so bad, really?

 “JANUS v.
-AMERICAN FEDERATION OF STATE, COUNTY, AND MUNICIPAL EMPLOYEES, COUNCIL 31, ET AL.” (PDF) [Supreme Court of the United States (slip opinion)]. “.
+AMERICAN FEDERATION OF STATE, COUNTY, AND MUNICIPAL EMPLOYEES, COUNCIL 31, ET AL.” (PDF) [Supreme Court of the United States (slip opinion)]. “[A]voiding “the risk of ‘free riders,’ ” Abood, supra, at 224, is not a compelling state interest.
 Free-rider “arguments . . . are generally insufficient to overcome First Amendment objections,” Knox, supra, at 311, and the statutory requirement that unions represent members and nonmembers alike does not justify different treatment.
 As is evident in non-agency-fee jurisdictions, unions are quite willing to represent nonmembers in the absence of agency fees.
 And their duty of fair representation is a necessary concomitant of the authority that a union seeks when it chooses to be the exclusive representative.
 In any event, States can avoid free riders through less restrictive means than the imposition of agency fees.” • I think First Amendment law is due for a re-think.
 First the money is speech nonsense, now this.
 If you don’t want to pay a union to represent you in collective bargaining, exercise your right to free speech by not working in a union shop!
 How hard is this?
 Also, agency relationships are all over the place.
 Since there’s a now apparently a Constitutional right to be a free rider in agency relationships — lawyers, sorry for the brutal reframing — how many of those relationships will be affected?
 Say, in finance?

 “Access to Consumer Bankruptcy” (PDF) [Pamela Foohey, Emory Bankruptcy Developments Journal].
 “Over the past decade, each year, about a million households filed bankruptcy.
 This figure initially may loom large.
 But when compared to the one-third of Americans who have fallen behind on debt payments, the one in seven Americans who face debt collection calls every year, and the hundreds of millions of Americans burdened with debt, the figure becomes more significant for its seemingly relative fewness.
 Financial distress undoubtedly leads people to seek bankruptcy protection, but the path to filing is more complicated than mere finances.
 Indeed, on a purely financial basis, far fewer households than one might estimate would benefit financially from bankruptcy actually file.
 As with people’s use of the legal system more generally, whether someone will file bankruptcy depends on a variety of factors often identified under the umbrella of “access to justice.'”